-An estimated 1,500m3/yr of net westerly sediment transport is predicted along Leeke's Beach.
+An estimated 1,500m/yr of net westerly sediment transport is predicted along Leeke's Beach.
 At the end of Leeke's Beach, this sediment spills around Putney Point.
 Under existing conditions, a proportion of this sediment is transported northward by relatively strong ebb tidal currents that sweep past Putney Point.
 The remainder of the Leeke's Beach net sediment transport is likely to be transported southward and along Putney Beach by flood tide currents and wave action.

 Construction of the marina will deflect the ebb tidal currents away from Putney Point and sediment transport modelling indicates that the sediment transport potentials in this area will be reduced.
 The marina will also prevent the onshore migration of sediment towards Putney Beach by wave action.
 Overtime, the net sediment transport along Leeke's Beach would be expected to accrete in the sheltered zone that will exist between the marina and Putney Point.
-To prevent siltation of the entrance channel by this accreting sand and to maintain the long term sand transport continuity on Putney Beach, periodic bypassing/maintenance dredging of sand from the area between the marina entrance and Putney Point is proposed.
+To prevent sedimentation of the entrance channel, breakwater gap and to maintain the long term sand transport continuity on Putney Beach, periodic bypassing/maintenance dredging of sand from the area between the marina entrance and Putney Point is proposed.

-Initial sediment transport estimates suggest the rate of sand accretion between the marina and Putney Point is likely to be of the order of $1,000-1,500\text{m}^3/\text{yr}$.
-Periodic bypassing of approximately $5,000-7,000\text{m}^3$ of sand every five years would maintain the sediment transport continuity to Putney Beach and result in no net sand accretion between the marina and Putney point.
+Initial sediment transport estimates suggest the rate of sand accretion between the marina and Putney Point is likely to be of the order of 1,000-1,500m/year.
+Bypassing of up to approximately 1,500m/year of sand would maintain the sediment transport continuity to Putney Beach and result in no net sand accretion between the marina and Putney point.
 The frequency of sand bypassing/maintenance dredging operations and the impact of the accreting sand could be minimised by the establishing a dredged sediment trap at this location during the initial capital dredging works.